dheinicke1/DonorsChoose/README.md

 Here's my takeaway for bringing in external state data:

 *There is variation by state in participation in the program, but sates are big.
 There is a lot of variation in schools within states, so its unlikely that just taking a state summary will tell us much.
 There could be a relationship between income in a school district and participation and success in the program, but we would need to join a more granular dataset to bring this into a model.*

+**2) Feature Extraction**

+The next step after investigating the data is to extract or engineer features that can be fed into a machine learning model.
+The nice thing about machine learning is that initially you don't have to worry about whether a feature will be predictive, the model can "learn" to only pay attention to features that matter.

+The functions defined at the beginning extract the following:

+- Timestamp: Extract the year, month, day and time the application was submitted as features

+- Text Attributes: Extract the word length of each text feature (essays, titles etc.)

+- Text sentiment: Using [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html) and [VADER](https://github.com/cjhutto/vaderSentiment) sentiment analyzers, extract the sentiment scores as numeric features

+- Extract count of unique characters (such as '$' or '@') in the application text

+- Extract numeric features from the resources requested numeric features aggregated by teacher ID (sum, min, max, mean and std)

+- Encode categorical features to numeric labels

+- Text Vectorization: There are a number of text vectorization strategies (tfidf, hashing vectorizer), but in this case a simple count vectorizer appeared to work the best.

+**3) Modeling**

+ The first step to building a model is to split the labeled data into training and test sets (or use cross validation to try various splits of training and test sets).